Eyjafjallajokull/symfony-rest-bundle/README.md

 **Work in progress**

-TLDR; Create REST API operating on doctrine entities with minimum efford.
+TLDR; Create REST API operating on doctrine entities with minimum effort.

 ## Setup